Hemath-life/js-oops-concepts/README.md

   - A Programming paradigm or style of Programming centered around the objects rather then function

 ## Note
-  -OPP is not Programming language or tool
+  - ooP is not Programming language or tool